2nd Snapshot Rectal cancer

 2) The variation in acknowledgement and treatment of enlarged lateral lymph nodes

-This Snapshot study will start in the autumn of 2020.
 The three different data collections will follow in sequence (surgical residents -> radiologists -> radiotherapists).

 Every month a group of hospitals will be opened for inclusion after the study is approved by the local Board of Directors.
+The first centers started in October 2020.

 New research question